-SOCIEDAD IBÉRICA DE CONSTRUCCIONES ELÉCTRICAS, S.A. (hereinafter «SICE») is a systems integration technology company dedicated to addressing and resolving market needs.
-Its key value lies in the technological know-how and professional experience of its more than 1,500 employees, along with almost 100 years in the industry.
+SOCIEDAD IBÉRICA DE CONSTRUCCIONES ELÉCTRICAS, S.A. (hereinafter «SICE») is a systems integration technology company that focuses on addressing and solving market requirements.
+Its primary value is technological know-how and the professional experience of its more than 1500 employees, along with a 100-year experience in the sector.

-With a presence in 30 countries across 5 continents, SICE has the capacity to work on all phases of a project, from design to operation.
-This knowledge, along with a consolidated group of products and a wide range of services has allowed SICE to position itself as an international benchmark for the development, construction, maintenance and operation of systems in different types of infrastructure.
+With offices in more than 30 countries across five continents.
+SICE has the capacity to work on all stages of a project, from design to operations.
+Thanks to this know-how, as well as a consolidated group of products and a wide range of services, SICE has become an international benchmark for the development, construction, operations and maintenance of systems in different types of infrastructure.

-- An ACS Group Code of Conduct (Código de Conducta) which all employees have to acknowledge and sign, along with a Human Rights Policy (Política de Derechos Humanos) and a Commitment to the Universal Declaration of Human Rights (Compromiso con la Declaración Universal de los Derechos Humanos).
-This Code of Conduct explicitly states that "Companies within the ACS Group agree not to resort to forced or coerced labour, and to ensure work-life balance for all their employees.
-Likewise, the Group will avoid using suppliers, contractors or external collaborators where there be a risk of directly or indirectly engaging in such practices".
+- A Code of Conduct that all employees must accept and sign, together with a Human Rights Policy and a Commitment to the Universal Declaration of Human Rights.
+This Code of Conduct explicitly states the commitment to not use forced labour or work performed under coercion, and to ensure the work-life balance of all its employees.
+It equally establishes that it shall avoid hiring suppliers, contractors or external collaborators at risk of developing said practices either directly or indirectly.

-- undertake to comply with the Group Business Partner Code of Conduct;
+- undertake to comply with the Code of Conduct for Business Partners;

-- warrant that their business and, to the best of their knowledge, their own supply chain do not use forced labour;
+- guarantee that their business and, to the best of their knowledge, their own supply chain, does not use forced labour;

-- agree to provide us on request with responses to a self-assessment questionnaire regarding to Corporate Social Responsibility and Human Rights.;
+- when requested, fill out a self-assessment questionnaire on Corporate Social Responsibility and Human Rights;

-- impose equivalent obligations on their own suppliers.
+- impose similar obligations on their own suppliers.

-- We have a whistleblowing channel available for all employees, providers and other third parties, to report any irregularities, on a global scale – promoting both the knowledge of this mechanism and the whistleblowing procedures as an additional measure to guarantee compliance with our Group's code of ethics, policies and guidelines, which are vital in order to ensure that no slavery or human trafficking takes place in our operations or within our supply chain.
+- SICE makes available to all employees, suppliers and other third parties, a global whistleblowing channel, encouraging the awareness of this mechanism as well as of whistleblowing procedures, as an additional measure to ensure compliance with the SICE TECNOLOGÍA Y SISTEMAS Group's code of ethics, policies and guidelines, and therefore of SICE; which are essential to ensuring that slavery and people trafficking have no place in our operations and supply chains.

-We have prepared this statement for the purposes of the Modern Slavery Act 2015.
-References in the statement to “forced labour” mean any conduct which is an offence under Part I of that Act including slavery, servitude, any type of forced or compulsory labour and trafficking for the purposes of exploitation.
+We hereby make this declaration pursuant to the Modern Slavery Act of 2015.
+Any reference in this declaration to the term “forced labour” refers to any behaviour that constitutes an offence under said Act, including slavery, servitude, any form of forced or compulsory labour, or trafficking for the purposes of exploitation.